MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/60-Azure-Batch-2.md

 ![Batch Account](../images/BatchService1.png)

-5. Click Advanced and in the pool allocation mode you have two choices; either the Batch Account or the user subscription.
+5. Click Advanced and in the pool allocation mode you have two choices; either the Batch Account or the User Subscription.

-* Choose the Batch Account the virtual machines used to do the processing as part of the Azure Batch Account will be managed by the account or the service itself.
+* Choose the Batch Account so the virtual machines used to do the processing as part of the Azure Batch Account will be managed by the account or the service itself.
-* If you want to manage the virtual machines yourself you can make it part of the user subscription, leave the default as the Batch Account.
+* If you want to manage the virtual machines yourself you can make it part of the User Subscription, leave the default as the Batch Account.

 6. Don't add any tags simply click Review and Create to create the Batch Account.